Annween/simple_cards/README.md

     ```
 Size is optional.
 If you don't specify a size, the image will be rendered at its original size.

-Note: The number of image objects in the array should match the number of cards you want to render.
+Note: If you choose to add images  in your cards the number of image objects in the array should match the number of cards you want to render.

 ## Examples